 Sugar Production

 Sugar has been an ideal crop for Barbados.
 White gold as it was called, produced great wealth, fame and stature for the island and the original plantation owners, and was in many ways suited to the island.
-It made good sense to grow sugar economically and horticulturally as its root structure helped to preserve the fragile top soil.

 Agriculture And Soil Preservation

-Sugar cane planting has been modified over the centuries to help preserve the fragile top soil from erosion, but soil erosion continues to be a problem in many parts of the island particularly on the east coast.
 Sugar grows tall, its fibrous roots spread out and help to bind the thin layer of soil, a mixture of volcanic ash and sands, deposited over the years by winds bringing seeds, and ash and flora from neighbouring islands and distant lands.
-In recent times, Dr. Colin Hudson measured 6 tons per Acre of ash deposited in a single field as a result of volcanic activity.
-Some say up to 30 tons per acre have been clocked.
+Some say up to 30 tons of ash per acre as a result of volcanic activity have been recorded.
 The Coral Island of Barbados, pushed out of the sea millions of years ago, owes much to the active volcanoes in the region.

-In the old days plantation owners grew other crops between the rows of tall sugar canes.
+Plantation owners grew other crops between the rows of tall sugar canes.
 The fields were edged with ditches so that water and earth running off collected and was not lost.
 The practice still exists for many crops.

 Speaker 1: Sugarcane breeding started in Barbados in 1888.
 The oldest institution doing this in the world.
 On top of that, Barbados was the place that discovered that you could actually collect real seed from these arrows and grow it into sugarcane.